|

 Geneva’s role as a world centre for diplomacy and international organisations is reinforced by it being the home of the International Red Cross and Red Crescent Museum.
 This is dedicated to the history of its work and is one of the main attractions in the city.

-Visitors can learn about the role of the Red Cross in providing humanitarian aid during times of war and natural disaster, as well as its work to promote peace and respect for human rights.
+When you visit, you can learn about the role of the Red Cross in providing humanitarian aid during times of war and natural disaster, as well as its work to promote peace and respect for human rights.

 The Musée d’art et d’histoire